Kosakenland: The Keitel-Rosenberg edict

-The grounds for the establishment
+The grounds for establishment

-After the Armistice of Cassibile became effective on 8 September 1943, the Germans succesfully persued Operation Wolkenbruch, securing most of Friuli-Venezia-Giulia and the Italian occupied territories of Slovenia.
+After the Armistice of Cassibile became effective on 8 September 1943, the Germans successfully pursued Operation Wolkenbruch, securing most of Friuli-Venezia-Giulia and the Italian occupied territories of Slovenia.
 The Germans would subsequently establish the Operational Zone of the Adriatic Littoral, which they planned, for the most part, to incorporate in the Third Reich (incorporating it in a concept of a German-ruled "Greater Austria") following the end of World War II.

-Due to this occupation, troughout the whole summer of 1944, the area of Northern Friuli was the protagonist of numerous partisan operations, which culminated on 26 September 1944 with the establishment of the Republic of Carnia.
-This was around the time the collaborationist Cossacks units arrived in Friuli.
+Due to this occupation, throughout the whole summer of 1944, the area of Northern Friuli was the protagonist of numerous partisan operations, which culminated on 26 September 1944 with the establishment of the Republic of Carnia.
+This was around the time the Cossacks units of Kazachi Stan arrived in Friuli.

-In order to further undermine partisan activities, in July 1944, the SS and Police leader which was assigned to Trieste by Nazi Germany, Odilo Globocnik, agreed to allow the procedure of a program in favour of the settlement of Cossack units loyal to Germany in the area: It was the start of what would be known as Operation Ataman, which in just a few week, would manage to settle up to 22,000 Cossacks (Including 9,000 soldiers, 6,000 elders, 4,000 of family members and 3,000 children) and 4,000 Caucasians (2,000 soldiers and 2,000 family members) with the use of up to 50 military trains.
+In order to further undermine partisan activities, in July 1944, the SS and Police leader which was assigned to Trieste by Nazi Germany, Odilo Globocnik, allowed the settlement of Cossack units loyal to Germany in the area: it was the start of Operation Ataman, which in just a few weeks, settled up to 22,000 Cossacks (Including 9,000 soldiers, 6,000 elders, 4,000 of family members and 3,000 children) and 4,000 Caucasians (2,000 soldiers and 2,000 family members, not counting the Georgians) with the use of up to 50 military trains.
+Amongst those defined as "Caucasians" by the authorities, there were also Turkmens.